intergalacticfm/plugin.review.intergalacticfm/public-catalog-locally.md

 **Tagline** *Serge Clone's stream*

 **Plot** *Serge Clone has a record shop located in Rotterdam, the Netherlands.
-Next to having a label and begin a distributor focused on electro, techno, house, soundtracks, (italo) disco and much more, he is also an active dj and producer himself.*
+Next to having a label and begin a distributor focused on electro, techno, house, soundtracks, (italo) disco and much more, he is also an active DJ and producer himself.*

 **Genre** *electronic music*